sysrpl/Codebot.FractalsGL/README.md

 ## See Also

-[**Codebot.Fractals**](https://github.com/sysrpl/Codebot.Fractals/) a similar program using software based rendering with options for comptation across multiple CPU cores.
+[**Codebot.Fractals**](https://github.com/sysrpl/Codebot.Fractals/) a similar program using software based rendering with options for computation across multiple CPU cores.